Infinitary Noetherian Constructions I. Infinite Words: Introduction

 \section{Introduction}

-A \emph{well-quasi-order} (\emph{wqo}) is a poset in which every infinite sequence ${(x_n)}_{n \in \nat}$ must contain two elements $x_m \leq x_n$ with $m < n$.
+A quasi-ordering, a.k.a.\ a preordering, is a reflexive and transitive relation.
+A \emph{well-quasi-order} (\emph{wqo}) is a quasi-ordered set in which every infinite sequence ${(x_n)}_{n \in \nat}$ must contain two elements $x_m \leq x_n$ with $m < n$.
 Well-quasi-orders are a fundamental tool in mathematics and computer science, however they are not closed under several infinitary constructions; e.g., the set of all subsets of a wqo is not in general wqo \cite{Rado:wqo}, and a similar problem plagues sets of infinite words, and of infinite trees, over a well-quasi-ordered alphabet.
 Nash-Williams discovered that a strengthening of the notion of wqo, the notion of \emph{better quasi-orders} (\emph{bqo}), was closed under the usual finitary constructions that preserved being wqo (finite words, finite trees, etc.), and also under their infinitary variants \cite{NW:bqo}.

 A \emph{Noetherian space} is a topological space in which every open set is compact, i.e., in which every open cover of an open set contains a finite subcover---we do not assume any separation axiom here.
 It was observed in \cite{Gou-lics07} that Noetherian spaces formed a natural topological generalization of the order-theoretic notion of wqo.
 Noetherian spaces are closed under the same finitary constructions as wqos (finite words under embedding, finite trees under homeomorphic embedding, etc., see \cite[Section~9.7]{JGL-topology}), but also under some infinitary constructions.
-In \cite{Gou-lics07}, notably, we remarked that the so-called Hoare powerdomain of a Noetherian space---equivalently, its powerset, under the so-called lower Vietoris topology---is Noetherian.
+In \cite{Gou-lics07}, notably, we remarked that the so-called Hoare powerdomain of a Noetherian space---equivalently, its powerset under the so-called lower Vietoris topology---is Noetherian.

 The main purpose of this paper is to show that Noetherianness is preserved under some of the usual infinitary constructions that spurred the invention of bqos.

 A secondary purpose is to design those infinitary constructions in such a way that the closed subsets have finite representations suitable for an implementation on a computer.
+We do not mean to develop this here, but one should note that infinite words are pervasive in verification, mostly as infinite runs in various forms of automata, such as B\"uchi automata, see \cite{Thomas:aut:inf} for a survey.
+Downwards-closed subsets of runs, a very closely related notion, were instrumental in the pioneering paper by Leroux and Schmitz on the complexity of VASS reachability \cite{DBLP:conf/lics/LerouxS15}, too.